Jessie219-web/wiki-documents/docs/Edge/reCamera/software_documents/reCamera_connects_to_Xiao_via_HTTP.md

 no_comments: false # for Disqus
 ---

-# reCamera connects to Xiao via HTTP
+# reCamera connects to XIAO via HTTP
 This document demonstrates how to enable communication between the reCamera and [Xiao](https://wiki.seeedstudio.com/SeeedStudio_XIAO_Series_Introduction/) via HTTP, transmitting data to [Xiao](https://wiki.seeedstudio.com/SeeedStudio_XIAO_Series_Introduction/) so that you can integrate the reCamera into your own projects.

 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/reCamera/reCamera_connects_to_Xiao_via_HTTP/1.png" /></div>